URseismology/SynRFWorkflow/README.md

 `matfile/`: final output of MatLab structures.

 ### Usage
-For this workflow to run, you will need to provide a text file containing the ray paramemters, edit the following scripts `telewavesim_workflow.m`, `job_Telewavesim.sh`, `run_telewavesim.py`, and run the main code
+For this workflow to run, you will need to provide a text file containing the ray paramemters, edit and run the main code `telewavesim_workflow.m`.
-`telewavesim_workflow.m`.

 This workflow should run on BlueHive.

  **1. Ray Parameter File**.